 Forgotten Hard Rock Albums: Widowmaker, "Blood and Bullets" (1992)

-Twisted Sister frontman Dee Snider has certainly earned his rep as one of heavy metal's original bad mother-effers.
-After years of paying their dues on the rough and tumble New York club circuit, Twisted Sister broke into the mainstream in 1984 with their Stay Hungry album, which featured the enduring anthems "We're Not Gonna Take It" and "I Wanna Rock."
+Twisted Sister frontman Dee Snider certainly earned his rep as one of heavy metal's original bad mother-effers.
+After years on the rough and tumble New York club circuit, Twisted Sister broke into the mainstream in 1984 with their Stay Hungry album, which featured the enduring anthems "We're Not Gonna Take It" and "I Wanna Rock."
 Snider's burly, tough-guy persona wasn't a front; the man lived for his music and his fans, and he was willing to go to the mat for both.
-During the infamous P.M.R.C. anti-rock Senate Hearings of 1985, Dee was the only metal artist who had enough guts to travel to Capitol Hill and get in Tipper Gore's face on behalf of headbangers everywhere, for which all metalheads past, present and future owe him a debt of gratitude.
+During the infamous P.M.R.C. anti-rock Senate Hearings of 1985, Dee was the only metal artist with enough guts to go to Capitol Hill and get in Tipper Gore's face, for which all metalheads past, present and future owe him a debt of gratitude.
 Sadly, though Twisted Sister's flame burned brightly, it also burned quickly.
 When TS' fifth studio album Love Is For Suckers failed to ignite the Billboard charts in 1987, the band disintegrated in the face of declining record and ticket sales, road burnout, and clashing egos.
 It would be five years before Snider would resurface with his new combo, a no-frills metal outfit he called Widowmaker.

 Goodbye Desperado, Hello Widowmaker

 Widowmaker might never have happened if it weren't for the untimely demise of Snider's first post-Twisted Sister project, Desperado.
-Following the breakup of TS, Snider joined forces with former Iron Maiden drummer Clive Burr and Irish guitarist Bernie Torme' (best known for a brief stint in the Ozzy Osbourne camp and a veteran of Deep Purple frontman Ian Gillan's solo band) in this blues-flavored hard rock "supergroup."
-Sporting an outlaw/cowboy image inspired by the "Spaghetti Western" films of the 1960s, Desperado signed to Elektra Records and their Bloodied But Unbowed debut album was slated to be released in 1990.
-Expectations were high for this new band (Snider maintains to this day that Desperado was "the finest work" of his career) but Elektra abruptly cancelled the album's release at the last minute for reasons unknown and put it permanently on the shelf.
+Following the breakup of TS, Snider joined forces with former Iron Maiden drummer Clive Burr and Irish guitarist Bernie Torme' in this blues-flavored hard rock "supergroup."
+Desperado signed to Elektra Records and their Bloodied But Unbowed debut album was slated to be released in 1990.
+Snider maintains to this day that Desperado was "the finest work" of his career, but Elektra abruptly cancelled the album's release at the last minute and put it permanently on the shelf.
 Devastated to see all their hard work go down the drain, the members of Desperado went their separate ways and Snider took some time off from the music business to be with his family.
-When Dee returned to the scene in 1992 with Widowmaker, he was joined by journeyman guitarist Al Pitrelli, onetime Desperado bassist Marc Russell, and former Twisted Sister drummer Joey Franco (who'd played on the final TS album, Love Is For Suckers).
+When he returned to the scene in 1992 with Widowmaker, Dee was joined by journeyman guitarist Al Pitrelli, onetime Desperado bassist Marc Russell, and former Twisted Sister drummer Joey Franco (who'd played on the final TS album, Love Is For Suckers).
 Widowmaker's debut album, Blood and Bullets, was released on a tiny Long Island, New York based indie label called Esquire Records.

 Enter the Widowmaker!!